Catholic Church in the Philippines: Religious orders

-The Doctrina Christiana is a book of catechism, the alphabet, and basic prayers in Tagalog (both in the Latin alphabet and Baybayin) and Spanish published in the 16th century.

 American period: 1898–1946

 When the Spanish clergy were driven out in 1898, there were so few indigenous clergy that the Catholic Church in the Philippines was in imminent danger of complete ruin.
 Under American administration, the situation was saved and the proper training of Filipino clergy was undertaken.
 In 1906, Jorge Barlin was consecrated as the Bishop of Nueva Caceres, making him the first Filipino bishop of the Catholic Church.

-During the sovereignty of the United States, the American government implemented the separation of church and state, which reduced the significant political power exerted by the Church, which led to the establishment of other faiths (particularly Protestantism) within the country.
+During the sovereignty of the United States, the American government implemented the separation of church and state, which reduced the significant political power exerted by the Catholic Church and led to the establishment of other faiths (particularly Protestantism) within the country.
 A provision of the 1935 Philippine Constitution mimicked the First Amendment to the United States Constitution and added the sentences: "The exercise and enjoyment of religious profession and worship, without discrimination or preference, shall be forever allowed.
 No religious test shall be required for the exercise of civil political rights."
-But the Philippine experience has shown that this theoretical wall of separation has been crossed several times by secular authorities.
+But the Philippine experience has shown that this theoretical wall of separation has been crossed several times by secular authorities and culturally the Western church and state separation has been viewed as blasphemous among the Filipino people.

 It was during the American Period when newer religious orders arrived in the Philippines.
 The Spanish friars gradually fled by the hundreds and left parishes without pastors.
 This prompted bishops to ask for non-Spanish Religious Congregations to set up foundations in the Philippines and help augment the lack of pastors.
 The American Jesuits and other religious orders from their American province filled the void left by their Spanish counterparts, creating a counterbalance to the growth of Protestant congregations by American Protestant missionaries.